Michael J. Mullin, ATC, PTA, PRC

 Illustration by Elizabeth Noble for the Postural Restoration Institute®.
 Used with permission ©Postural Restoration Institute® 2014. www.posturalrestoration.com

 - On the left side, the thigh will have a tendency to slide further forward easier but with less control, a poor ability to get the thigh bone underneath the body and subsequently to have the hip and leg extend underneath us properly, as with walking and running, in comparison to the right side.
 This increases compressive loads onto the knee and kneecap.
-With the socket joint of the hip not fully capping or covering the ball of the femur, this does not allow for the joint to accept the load the way it should, which means that it will be transferred up to the spine and back and down to the knee.
+With the socket joint of the hip not fully capping the ball of the femur, this does not allow for the joint to accept the load the way it should, which means that it will be transferred up to the spine and back and down to the knee.
 Overuse (actually it should be called “misuse”) and acute knee injuries due to poor control from above are what the left side has to contend with.

 Much like life, the body, and our knees in particular, require a careful balance in order for things to work well.

-*Information from this article is based on concepts of the Postural Restoration Institute.
+*Much of the information from this article is based on concepts of the Postural Restoration Institute.